DormanLab/AmpliCI/README.md

 - `K`: Number of haplotypes selected by AmpliCI.

 - `assignments`: AmpliCI-assigned haplotype by posterior probability for each read in FASTQ-determined input order.
 Haplotypes are numbered 0, 1, ..., and match the sequences H0, H1, ... in the output FASTA file of haplotypes.
 NA is output if the read's maximum conditional log likelihood (given the source haplotype) does not exceed a user-defined threshold (option `-ll`; default -100).
 These assignments are not based on alignment of reads to the haplotypes, so some reads, particularly indel errors, may not be assigned (NA).
-See option `-i` for more careful read assignment.
+See option `--haplotypes` for more careful read assignment.

 - `sizes`: Number of reads assigned to each haplotype.

 - `pi`: Estimated $\boldsymbol{\pi}$ from AmpliCI.
-Each read is assigned to a haplotype by maximum transition probability (distinct from posterior probability used for assignments) and $\pi_k$ is the proportion of reads assigned to haplotype $k$.
+Each read is assigned to a haplotype by maximum transition probability $\Pr(r_i|h_k)$ (distinct from posterior probability used for assignments) and $\pi_k$ is the proportion of reads assigned to haplotype $k$.

-- `reads ll`: The maximum conditional log likelihood given haplotype source for each read, maximizing over haplotype source.
+- `reads ll`: For each read, the maximum transition probability $\Pr(r_i|h_k)$ across haplotype source $h_k$.

 - There is also a fasta listing of the haplotypes reported in this file.

-- `ee`: Mean expected number of errors.
+- `ee`: For each read, the mean expected number of errors.
 See discussion on `ee` in ***`output_base_filename.fa`*** above.

-- `uniq seq id`: The index of each selected haplotype's sequence in the order of unique sequences from highest abundance to lowest.
+- `uniq seq id`: The index of each selected haplotype in the unique sequence list, ordered from highest abundance to lowest.
+If the haplotypes were selected in observed abundance order, then these will be increasing integers from 0.
+If any unique sequence was discarded, some integers will be skipped.
+For example, this line is `0   1   2   3   4   5   6   7  10  42  45` for test file `test/sim3.8.1.fastq`, indicating that the first 8 most observed sequences were selected as haplotypes, but the 9th and 10th most observed sequences were discarded, and so on.

 - `scaled true abun`: The estimated scaled true abundances of each selected haplotype.